HeyGen + FlowShare integration | Turn workflow guides into AI-powered training videos

 HeyGen node inputs and outputs

 The HeyGen integration adds avatar video to FlowShare's existing export library.
-Your guide stays in FlowShare, ready to export in formats that suit the situation, including multiple at once.
+Your guide stays in FlowShare, ready to export in formats that fit the situation, including multiple at once.

 Branded, printable guides for any process